pennaerial/monorepo/controls/sae_2025_ws/README.md

 - PX4 Autopilot
 - QGroundControl

+You can refer to https://freedcamp.com/view/3502859/tasks/panel/task/61666972 for this process.

-Make sure to update your system and install necessary dependencies:
+Next, make sure to update your system and install necessary dependencies:

 ```bash
 sudo apt-get update